How much is the fee?

 How can I apply for a fee waiver?

-- You can fill out and submit Form I-912, Request for Fee Waiver.
+- Fill out and submit Form I-912, Request for Fee Waiver.

-- You can write a letter explaining why you are unable to pay the fees.
+- Write a letter explaining why you are unable to pay the fees.
 You must submit all documents requested in the form instructions.
 These include proof of your household income and public benefits.

 Your annual household income must be more than 150% but no more than 200% of the Federal Poverty Guidelines at the time of filing.

-How can I apply for a reduced fee waiver?
+How can I apply for a reduced fee?

 You can ask for a reduced fee by filing Form I-942, Request for Reduced Fee.